There are now 2 possible online modes for units:

-- Typically this unit is assessed in the following ways: (1) reflective teaching practice; (2) planning for quality teaching; and (3) professional conduct.
+- Indicative assessments in this unit are as follows: (1) reflective teaching practice; (2) planning for quality teaching; and (3) professional conduct.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the reflective teaching practice, planning for quality teaching, and professional conduct components.

 - Unit Coordinator(s)